appwrite/rfc/007-disable-usage-stats.md

 <!-- Write your answer below. -->

 Supporting one click deployments to free tiers of platforms like Heroku, will help a lot in Appwrite adoption.
-This will allow any beginners to easily instiantiate an Appwrite paltform and see it in action, even use it in production in an envorinment with less resources.
+This will allow any beginners to easily instantiate an Appwrite platform and see it in action, even use it in production in an environment with less resources.

 **Once the proposal is implemented, how will the system change?**